TatuE/the_joy_of_Kubernetes/README.md

 Since we were a bit skeptical at this point, we also used the `kubectl logs -n traefik -l app.kubernetes.io/name=traefik` command to check for possible errors.

+Once we were certain (or at least hopeful) that everything should be ready for application deployment, we started by deploying a simple web application.

+### 3 Kubernetes application deployment

+In our projects scope, we are mainly interested in four(4) aspects of Kubernetes for deploying applications, these are:

+* Pods
+* Deployments
+* Services
+* IngressRoute

+#### 3.1 Pods

+Pods represent the smallest deployable unit in Kubernetes.
+They represent a single instance (application) of one or more containers, a single pod and the containers within it share the same resources and are always associated to the same worker node.

+#### 3.2 Deployments

+A deployment is used to manage and scale pods.
+Deployments declare the desired state of the pod (pods if there are replicas), this often include how many replicas of the pod are to be deployed.
+Deployments also ease updating and the lifecycle management of deployed pods.

+#### 3.3 Services

+Services provide an abstraction layer for the deployments, providing a stable network end point and loadbalancing for them.

 ### Hetzner Kubernetes schematic

 *Note, the schematic is done using [mermaid](https://mermaid.js.org/)*